pipiscrew/FoodNutrition/README.md

 # FoodNutrition
-Find nutrition for every food, find which foods has specific ingredient.
+Find nutrition for every food, find which foods have specific ingredient.

 &nbsp;
 ## This project uses the following 3rd-party dependencies :